Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Q: How many expiry reminder emails will a recipient receive?

 A: Exactly one — on the day that is expiry_reminder_days before their expiry date.
 CertLister does not send follow-up reminders.
-If you want a second reminder closer to the date, you can set the days to a shorter window (e.g., change from 30 days to 7 days), but this changes the timing for all certificates.
+If you want a second reminder closer to the date, you can set the days to a shorter window (e.g., change from 30 days to 7 days), but this changes the timing for all credentials.

 Q: What happens if I change the expiry_reminder_days setting mid-cycle?